jason-ytsao/archqa/README.md

   -o out_dir
   ```
 ### Example 2:
+To format ProjectConfig_2022-09-13_16_10_30.xlsx from ArchGUI.
+If -o is not provided, it will be set to default, "archqa_outputs" dir under the current directory.
   ```
   $ ./archqa.py format -f ProjectConfig_2022-09-13_16_10_30.xlsx -o out_dir
   ```
 ### Example 3:
+To compare two HW arch features config files from ArchGUI database.
+If -o is not provided, it will be set to default, "archqa_outputs" dir under the current directory.
   ```
   $ ./archqa.py diff_dd \
   -f1 /c/Users/jtsaox/mybin/ProjectConfig_2022-09-02_17_37_49.xlsx \